-Like the LM, these vehicles had sixteen small thrusters for attitude control.
+Like the LM, these vehicles had sixteen small thrusters for attitude control: one of the few things they actually shared with the spacecraft that they had to simulate.
 An electronic system kept the main jet engine constantly vertical and adjusted its thrust so as to simulate the effects of the reduced vertical acceleration that occurs on the Moon.
 Flights lasted only a handful of minutes, but were long enough to practice landing from an altitude of approximately 1,200 meters (4,000 feet).

 * Unconventional, Contrary, and Ugly: The Lunar Landing Research Vehicle, by Gene J. Matranga, C. Wayne Ottinger and Calvin R. Jarvis with C. Christian Gelzer.
 NASA SP-2004-4535 (2005), p.
 142.

-For example, here is a video of a 1969 flight of the LLRV which ended with a smooth landing.
+For example, Figure 7.14-3 is a video of a 1969 flight of the LLRV which ended with a smooth landing.
 Neil Armstrong was at the controls.